On-Chain Auctions with Deposits: Proofs

-Next we verify that the deposit functions derived above with the beliefs specified above form a Perfect Bayesian Equilibrium if valuations are quadratically distributed for the case that the marginal cost is $c=0.22$.
+In either case he bids his deposit, $b_2(v_2,d_1)=d_2(v_2,d_1)$.
+His beliefs are given by Equation~\ref{beliefs}.
+Next, we verify that the deposit functions derived above with the beliefs specified above form a Perfect Bayesian Equilibrium if valuations are quadratically distributed for the case that the marginal cost is $c=0.22$.
 In this case the marginal type is $u=0.382981$ and bidder $2$ will enter the auction only if his valuation is above $v=0.757919$.
 Note that incentive compatibility for the marginal type of bidder $1$ holds as It remains to show that the highest type of bidder $1$ and the marginal type of bidder $1$ cannot profit by depositing $u<d_1<1$ (it is not profitable to deposit more than $1$ since depositing becomes more costly but the bidding behaviour of bidder $2$ does not change).
 It is straightforward then to see that also the types $u<v_1<1$ cannot profit by depositing $u<v_1<1$.
 The expected profit of bidder $1$ when depositing $d_1<1$ is

 Denote by $\bar{v}(d_1)$ the type of bidder $2$ with $d_1=d_2(d_1,\bar{v}(d_1))$.
 We have:

 and the profit of bidder $1$ when depositing $d_1$ is

 where the inequality follows as the marginal type $v(d_1)$ of bidder $2$ that enters the auction is decreasing in the deposit.
 For $c=0.22$, $u=0.382981$ and $v=0.757919$ this is an increasing function in $d_1$ for $d_1\geq u$.
 Thus, it is optimal for bidder $1$ to deposit the maximal amount $\bar{d}$ if his type is $v_1=1$.